cyberw01f/caloriesCalculator/README.md

 </div>

 ### Availability:
-For now you can build apks using the code, I will try to get the app onto Google Play Store* and F-Droid repo in the near future.
+The app is available on Google Play Store, will try to get it on F-Droid too.

 ### Feature planned for future release:
 * UI overhaul to a more material design